Intel-Internship-2025/ai-form-assistant/Project Form Templates/README.md

 # Sample Form Templates

-This folder contains the templates for synthetic Government forms created by the GenAI-2 team for the AI-Powered Form Filling Assistant project.
+This folder contains the template details for synthetic Government forms created by the GenAI-2 team for the AI-Powered Form Filling Assistant project.